f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 <h2>Introduction</h2>

-The GS-232 Rotator Controller feature plugin allows SDRangel to send commands to GS-232 rotators.
+The GS-232 Rotator Controller feature plugin allows SDRangel to send commands to GS-232 and SPID rotators.
 This allows SDRangel to point antennas mounted on a rotator to a specified azimuth and elevation.

 Azimuth and elevation can be set manually by a user in the GUI, via the REST API, or via another plugin, such as the Map Feature, the ADS-B Demodulator, or the Star Tracker.